Ryanfsdf/neat-beats/README.md

 # NeatBeats

-NeatBeats (Python Music File) renames all the music files in a folder to the actual title of the song from its metadata.
+NeatBeats renames all the music files in a folder to the actual title of the song from its metadata and organizes them into folders neatly named by the album names.
 Extremely helpful for organizing a lot of music files downloaded from the internet, which often have obscure file names.
 This program essentially extracts the actual title/album/artist/tracknumber from a song and incorporates it into the actual file/folder name.
 Works by using Mutagen 1.3.1 to extract the metadata and also regex to standardize all the file names